-Section VIII: Birthday Party Policy
+Section IX: Birthday Party Policy

 Birthdays are special events where children get to feel important throughout the day.
-For each student birthday, teachers will make scholars a crown or sign that tells our school community that a student is celebrating a birthday and the student will receive a special birthday book from the Executive Director.
+For each student's birthday, teachers will make scholars a crown or sign that tells our school community that a student is celebrating a birthday.

-Birthday celebrations will take place to celebrate the student for their presence in our community, highlight their unique strengths and attributes, and share special treats and activities.
+Birthday celebrations will take place to celebrate the students for their presence in our community, highlight their unique strengths and attributes, and share special treats and activities.
 Families are welcome to join their scholars during this special time on the day of a birthday or the Friday before a birthday weekend.
 The following birthday celebration guidelines are as followed:

-- ✓ Birthday celebrations are only for grades Pre-K-2. - ✓ In grades 3 and 4, families may send in a special snack (cupcake or healthy snack option) which the teacher will distribute at a time that least disrupts instruction - ✓ Birthday celebrations MUST be scheduled in advance with the teacher - ✓ Parents/guardians may bring treats for the entire class.
-Treats include cupcakes, fruit, vegetables, cheese, pretzels, popcorn, raisins, and other dried fruit - ✓ Parents/guardians may only bring 100% fruit juice or water for scholars in the class.
-No SODA. - ✓ No CANDY will be permitted at the school birthday celebration - ✓ Please arrive on time for your child's celebration or you run the risk of cancellation - ✓ Siblings of scholars will not be excused from class to attend birthday parties. - ✓ Birthday parties cannot replace school lunch.
+- Birthday celebrations are only for grades Pre-K-2. - In grades 3-5, families may send in a special snack (cupcake or healthy snack option) which the teacher will distribute at a time that least disrupts instruction - Birthday celebrations MUST be scheduled in advance with the teacher - Parents/guardians may bring treats for the entire class.
+Treats include cupcakes, fruit, vegetables, cheese, pretzels, popcorn, raisins, and other dried fruit - Parents/guardians may only bring 100% fruit juice or water for scholars in the class.
+No SODA. - No CANDY will be permitted at the school birthday celebration - Please arrive on time for your child's celebration or you run the risk of cancellation - Siblings of scholars will not be excused from class to attend birthday parties. - Birthday parties cannot replace school lunch.